 Standard errors clustered by commuting zones in parentheses.
-Specification refers to the order of the polynomial for the running variable, which is distance to the RD boundary.
-The polynomial is always interacted with the treatment indicator.
+Outcome is a 2016 zoning parameter at the block level: (1) basic built-area-ratio, (2) shadow ratio of building footprint to lot area for lots up to 500 square meters, (3) maximum height allowed in meters, and (4) maximum lot area allowed in square meters.
 Sample is all city blocks with zoning information.
-Mean of dependent variable calculated for control blocks within 0.1 km of the BAR boundary.
-Outcome is a 2016 zoning parameter at the block level: (1) basic built-area-ratio, (2) shadow ratio of building footprint to lot area for lots up to 500 square meters, (3) maximum height allowed in meters, and (4) maximum lot area allowed in square meters. p < 0.05, p < 0.01, p < 0.001.
+This table includes a cubic specification with sub-prefeitura fixed effects.
+Mean of dependent variable calculated for control blocks within 0.1 km of the BAR boundary. p < 0.05, p < 0.01, p < 0.001.